 - 12.1.
-If there are fewer applications than places then no application will be refused.
+If there are fewer applications than places, then no application will be refused.
 Only if there are more applications than there are places available will the Trust prioritise applications according to the oversubscription criteria below. - 12.2.
 By 1 June, 1 November and 1 March we will contact successful parents to welcome them to the nursery and to make arrangements for admission itself.
 You will also be contacted if we do not have a place available so that you can apply to another provider. - 12.3.
-If you need help finding a place at another provider please visit www.pinpointdevon.co.uk/
+If you need help finding a place at another provider, please visit Education and Families (devon.gov.uk)